coditas-llp/angular-starter/README.md

 ### src/feature-modules

 `src/feature-modules` is used to add all your the feature modules into this folder.
-As a sample we have provided sample code for feature module in this branch- [Sample code](https://github.com/raviparmar-coditas/angular-starter/tree/state-management)
+As a sample we have provided sample code for feature module in this branch- [Sample code](https://github.com/coditas-llp/angular-starter/tree/sample)
-Each

 ## Running unit tests
 We have integrated Jest for unit testing